Bacalao - Most salt cod comes

 quick boiling or steaming.
 The flavor tends towards other

-crustaceans—shrimp, crab or lobster.
+crustaceans—Shrimp, Crab, Lobster or lobster.
 They are eaten by pealing of the

 outer skin, and biting off the neck.
 Watch for a spurt of orange liquid